 Smoke the brisket fat side up.
 I like to use oak for smoking this one, and I try to keep the smokiness on the light side.
 The flavor of the garlic, bay and peppercorns will meld with the melting fat, basting those flavors into the brisket.
 Remove the bay leaves and peppercorns before serving.

-In my article, How To Smoke a Brisket I explain the brisket smoking process from start to finish.
+In my article about smoking briskets I explain the process from start to finish.
 Buying, marinating, seasoning, and smoking are all covered.

 Try this tangy horseradish sauce alongside your Peppered Bay and Garlic Brisket.
 Mix the ingredients about an hour before serving.

 I think you will really enjoy this smoked brisket recipe.
-Add a garden salad, smoke-baked potatoes, and a jug of sweet iced tea and you'll be set!
+Add a garden salad, smoked taters, a jug of sweet iced tea and you'll be set!